 Position/Role Name

-Stakeholder # 1 School Council Member Russell Ashley
+Stakeholder # 1 Parent/PTSO Nicole Malcom

-Stakeholder # 2 PTSO Member Darlene Morgan
+Stakeholder # 2 Student Success Alliance Tina Reed

-Stakeholder # 3 SSA Kelli Melton
+Stakeholder # 3

 Stakeholder # 4

 Stakeholder # 5

 Stakeholder # 6

 Stakeholder # 7

 Stakeholder # 8

-How will the team ensure that stakeholders,

-and in particar parents and/or guardians,

-were able to provide meaningf input into the

-needs assessment process?
+How will the team ensure that stakeholders, The plan will be shared with stakeholders through email and/or face to face and in particular parents and/or guardians, meetings. were able to provide meaningful input into the needs assessment process?